yangchi/LCPractice/README.md

 Maximum Product Subarray
 ------------------------------------

 Apparently the only tricky part is that some numbers in the array are negative.
-And the solution is besides the running maximal till each element in the array, also mention the running minimal.
+And the solution is besides the running maximal till each element in the array, also maintain the running minimal.

 Maximum Subarray
 --------------------------